-The International Sterile Area relates to the airside departures areas of the international terminal (T2).
+The International Sterile Area relates to the departures areas of the international terminal (T2) post security screening.

 The International Sterile Area spans between the Security Screening Point and the aerobridges or doors to the airside area.
 The boundaries are identifiable by legislative signage and the area is protected by access controlled and monitored doors and CCTV.